kiteco/KiteSublime/README.md

 # Kite Python Plugin for Sublime Text 3

 Kite is an AI-powered programming assistant that helps you write Python code inside Sublime Text 3.
-The [Kite Engine](https://kite.com/) needs to be installed in order for the package to work properly.
-The package itself provides the frontend that interfaces with the Kite Engine, which runs 100% locally on your computer performing all the code analysis and machine learning (no code is sent to a cloud server).

-## Features

 Kite helps you write code faster by showing you the right information at the right time.
 Learn more about how Kite saves you time and effort in Sublime Text at https://kite.com/integrations/sublime-text/.

 At a high level, Kite provides you with:
 * 🧠 __[Line-of-Code Completions](https://kite.com/blog/product/launching-line-of-code-completions-going-cloudless-and-17-million-in-funding/)__ powered by machine learning models trained on the entire open source code universe